Vadskye/Rise/docs/standard_effects.md

 #### Spells: AOE debuff
 For the purpose of pure debuffs, treat single-target Medium range as being a t1 area, and scale from there.
-Zone-type spells that only function in the area have a -2 rank modifier
 * Rank 1
   * t3 area, condition: r0.5 debuff, or r1 on crit
   * t1 area, condition: r1 debuff, or r2 on crit
   * t1 area, condition: r2 debuff if/while no DR, also affects DR on crit
 * Rank 3
-  * t1 area, curse: r1 debuff, lasts forever on crit
   * t1 area, condition: r1 debuff while DR, or r2 debuff while no DR, must remove twice on crit
 * Rank 5
   * t1 area, condition: r2 debuff, or r3 on crit
   * t1 area, condition: r3 debuff if/while no DR, also affects DR on crit
-  * t1 area, curse: r1 debuff while DR, or r2 debuff while no DR, lasts forever on crit
 * Rank 7
-  * t1 area, curse: r2 debuff, lasts forever on crit
   * t1 area, condition: r2 debuff while DR, or r3 debuff while no DR, must remove twice on crit
 * Modifiers
   * "while no DR" can be replaced with "while below max HP", which is worse against minions but better against blood mages and weird stuff
-  * +1 rank: area becomes a zone with Sustain (minor), attack is repeated in each subsequent round
+  * +2 ranks: Zone-type spells with Sustain (minor) where the attack is repeated in each subsequent round with lingering effects
+  * -2 ranks: Zone-type spells with Sustain (attuneable, minor) that only function in the area, with no lingering effects

 #### Spells: Deep Attuned AOE debuff
 Example: Fearsome Aura